 Dadra Avery moved to approve the Codington County court resource home application as written for $21,860, Doug Herrmann seconded.
 Motion carried unanimously with Chuck Frieberg and Sherriff Brad Howell abstaining from discussion and action.

-DOC recommended approving the Codington County racial and ethnic disparities application at $24,956.40, a reduced amount of $6,000 by having two persons attend the R/ED conference versus four.
+DOC recommended approving the Codington County racial and ethnic disparities application at $24,956.40, a reduced amount of $2,000 by having two persons attend the R/ED conference versus four and changing their indirect costs from 10% to 5% to be consistent with their other application.

 Chuck Frieberg moved to approve the Codington County racial and ethnic disparities application at $24,956.40, Sara McGregor-Okroi seconded.
 Motion carried unanimously with Sherriff Brad Howell abstaining from discussion and action.